-We are in the hot season.
-Let us conserve water.
+Water conservation tips are crucial at a time when we are in the hot season.
+Therefore, let us conserve water.

 Why conserve Water?

 Water is a very important resource giving life to humans, plants and animals.